Casper's Scare School (TV series)

-Casper's Scare School (also known as Casper's Scare School: The Animated Series) is a computer-animated series based on the computer-animated film of the same name featuring the Harvey Comics cartoon character Casper the Friendly Ghost.
-The series premiered in Canada on YTV on January 11, 2009, and then in France on TF1's TFOU block on April 1, 2009, and later in the United States on Cartoon Network on October 4, 2009.
+Casper's Scare School (also known as Casper's Scare School: The Animated Series) is an animated television series based on the animated film of the same name featuring the Harvey Comics cartoon character Casper the Friendly Ghost.
+The series premiered in Canada on YTV on January 11, 2009, and then in France on TF1's TFOU block on April 1, and later in the United States on Cartoon Network on October 5 the same year.

 A second season aired in 2012 with a new opening sequence, a new voice cast and a slightly different CGI animation style.
 52 episodes were produced.

 Premise

-Casper has to be able to graduate through the Scare School before he gets banished to the valley of the shadows forever.
+Casper has to be able to graduate from the Scare School before he gets banished to the valley of the shadows forever.
 He goes on many adventures with the students that attend there.